Nick12-hub/Inserting-Math-Formulas-In-MS-Office/README.md

 <img width="500" alt="屏幕快照 2021-09-20 下午16 30 31 下午" src="https://user-images.githubusercontent.com/62950321/133975007-94d2fdaf-5dc7-4a2c-879b-f900819de527.png">

 ## LaTeX
-I am writing this article mainly to discuss the use of LaTeX in MS office.
+I am writing this article mainly to discuss the use of LaTeX in MS office.One small problem is that it seems that currently it can only be imported as an image.
+This means that changes have to be re-edited.(Maybe I'm just not very good at!)

 This is due to the fact that I have just bought a Macbook Air with M1 chip.According to my writing needs,I need use MS office and type math formulas in it.